HenSch90/SiD/Modul_Grundprogramm.md

 in:

-q1: Bitte tragen Sie Ihr (erstes) Studienfach in das dafür vorgesehene Feld ein.
+q1: Bitte geben Sie Ihr Studienfach an.

-q2: Bitte tragen Sie Ihr erstes Unterrichtsfach in das dafür vorgesehene Feld ein.
+q2:

 is: